athulpg007/AMAT/docs/source/installation.rst

 Installation
 =============

 Note: AMAT is designed to work with Python 3.0 or greater.
 You must have a Python 3 installation in your system.
+AMAT has been tested on Linux/MacOS and Windows machines.

 There are three ways to install AMAT.